Szmydlo/tallies/docs/devDiary.md

-# Hi, there, I will be putting some thoughts here.
+# Hi there, I will be putting some thoughts here.

 ## Setting up everything to push first commit with something that looks like an app, not only config files